 Whatever the cause for a change in behaviours, parents should talk to their teenage child to find out the possible triggers, says Mr Poh.
 “Parents may wish to find out if a traumatic event has happened to their child recently.”

-Mr Poh stresses the need for parents to build a good relationship with their children by spending time with them regularly, and not just during a crisis.
+Mr Poh stresses the need for parents to build a good relationship with their children by spending time with them regularly.
 A close parent-child relationship enables parents to be more alert towards marked changes in their child.

 “When the need arises, you can tactfully propose that they seek professional support for their problems, as opposed to pointing out that they may be suffering from a mental disorder.”

-Parents are advised to seek professional help when, besides drastic, unrelenting shift in behaviours and mood, their child’s academic, occupational or social functioning are affected.
+Parents are advised to seek professional help when, besides drastic, unrelenting shift in behaviours and mood, their child’s academic, occupational or social functioning is affected.

 If the teenager’s symptoms are severe, with the risk of harm to self or others, or if they are suicidal, Mr Poh advises that parents should bring their child directly to IMH’s emergency department.

-The family should do their best to show acceptance and affection regardless of the patient’s mental health condition.
-“They should learn about and understand the condition and diagnosis of the patient, so as to minimise misconceptions about what he or she is going through,” Mr Poh says, suggesting also that the family provides encouragement and ensures the patient adheres to the treatment plan.
+Family members should do their best to show acceptance and affection regardless of the teen's mental health condition.
+“They should learn about and understand the condition and diagnosis of the child, so as to minimise misconceptions about what he or she is going through,” Mr Poh says, suggesting also that family provides encouragement to the child and ensures that he or she adheres to the treatment plan.

 Read these next: